Man charged with killing 81-year-old in robbery attempt in Northeast Washington

 D.C. has recorded 141 homicides in 2020, up 12 percent from last year, which ended with a decade high.
 Poole is the city’s oldest homicide victim this year; in May, a 74-year-old woman was fatally shot while trying to protect a grandchild during a dispute.

 Romona Poole described her father as quiet but also as a jokester to the people he loved, sometimes gently urging them to go to a gym.
-“I would tell my brother, ‘That’s your father, he’s watching your waist,’’ she recalled.
+“I would tell my brother, ‘That’s your father, he’s watching your waist,’ ” she recalled.
 He would answer, “ ‘He’s watching it more than me.’ ”

 Poole lived alone, and his son, Raymond, took food to him every day.
 Romona Poole said she had planned to retire early from her job at the U.S. Department of Housing and Urban Development so she could accompany her father on his daily walks.
 He started walking after he suffered a stroke many years ago, which led to doctors discovering a heart ailment that required surgery.

-“I really wanted to retire to hang out with him,” Romona Poole said.
+“I really wanted to retire to hang out with him,” Poole said.
 She noted that her father was such a regular on his walking route that if he missed a day, “people called out of concern.”

 On the morning of March 29, an arrest affidavit filed in D.C.
-Superior Court says, surveillance video from the 7-Eleven shows Poole in the store, at the lottery machine and then looking for his snack.
+Superior Court says, surveillance video from the 7-Eleven shows Bobby Poole in the store, at the lottery machine and then looking for his snack.

 Police said it also shows a man watching Poole’s every move.

-Romona Poole said that in addition to getting the lottery cards, her father also withdrew $200 from a bank machine.
+Romona Poole said that in addition to getting the lottery cards, her father withdrew $200 from a bank machine.
 She suspects the assailant was after the money.
 She said her father still had the money in his pants pocket after the attack.

-Poole was taken to a hospital and released April 2, police said.
+Bobby Poole was taken to a hospital and released April 2, police said.
 His son took him back to the hospital on April 9 after noticing that his father was “intermittently confused, having balance issues, weakness and trouble walking,” the affidavit says.

 Poole was released into home hospice care on May 5 and died May 6.